 The disease accounts for about 10 per cent of emergency hospital admissions in the UK and is the second most common reason for emergency hospital admissions.
 This is distressing for patients as their health gets worse and they often end up back in hospital.
 It is also expensive for the NHS and adds to the pressure on ambulances and emergency departments.

 Many respiratory services have been changed in recent years to reduce COPD hospital admissions, improve patient care, and reduce the cost of managing COPD.

-A large hospital trust that hosts one such centre, is working with a community health provider on an integrated respiratory pathway.
-This new pathway aims to support and treat more patients in community settings rather than visiting hospital.
+Since 2016, a large hospital trust with a specialist lung centre worked with a community health provider on a new ‘integrated’ respiratory service.
+It aims to support and treat more patients in the community rather than at the hospital.

 We looked at the new respiratory service, treating people in the community, to see how well it worked.
 We compared what happens to patients in the area with the service to what happens to patients in other areas, looking at the number of patients admitted to hospital with COPD.

 Using data from NHS Digital that is collected by hospitals, we compared admissions for the two years before the new service was set up with the year after the new service started, so from December 2014 to November 2017.